jdw2465VEN/website/content/en/docs/_index.md

 [Venafi](https://www.venafi.com/), a simple signing key pair, or self signed.

-It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.
+Use cert-manager to ensure that certificates are valid and current, and can even renew certificates at a configured time before they expire.

-It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdom from other similar projects such as [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).
+It is loosely based upon the work of [kube-lego](https://github.com/jetstack/kube-lego) and has borrowed some wisdom from similar projects such as [kube-cert-manager](https://github.com/PalmStoneGames/kube-cert-manager).

 ![High level overview diagram explaining cert-manager architecture](/images/high-level-overview.svg)